Windless Wellington Walks

 For the more intrepid, take the Blue Trail to find the 800-year-old Rimu Tree.
 There are coin operated gas barbeques for a picnic on the Troop Lawn.
-Note – the barbeques are not available for public use until we move to Alert Level 1.
 Just a 15-minute drive from the central city, this trail may just become your next go to on a nice day, this whole area is very sheltered even in high winds.

 East Harbour Regional Park - Northern Forest